October 7, 1995

 Spill Your Guts or Theirs!

 Grab the third tidal wave of karnage and mystery!
-Shao Khan has seized absolute control of Earth and the Outworld.
-Now both are plunged into oblivion, overrun by Shao Khan’s savage creatures.
+Shao Kahn has seized absolute control of Earth and the Outworld.
+Now both are plunged into oblivion, overrun by Shao Kahn’s savage creatures.
 You must klash with evil to pierce the darkness.
 Are you ready to shred your soul in battle?

 Mortal Kombat 3 and at the time, its main rival Super Street Fighter 2 Turbo received absolutely ludicrous amounts of media coverage and gamers’ attention.
 While pitted against each other by both parties, the comparison was unfair; Street Fighter’s entry was simply another upgrade to an existing game, and MK was a whole new title.
 None the less, both were insanely popular at the time.